dikdom/Amiga-External-Floppy-Adapter/README.md

 <img src="images/rev21_assembled_t.jpg" alt="rev2.1" width="700"/>

-The TH components were transformed into SMD for saving PCB space.
+The TH components were replaced with SMD for saving PCB space.
 The unused inputs of the logical ICs are tied to ground or +5V, so there is no floating inputs and outputs.
-Also with this revision it is possible that if the adapter is used only with a Gotek drive, then the SMD components are not needed (only ext floppy
+Also with this revision it is possible that no SMD component is needed if the adapter is used only with a Gotek drive (only ext floppy
-DSUB23,  power and floppy connector needs to be soldered).
+DSUB23 connector, power and floppy socket needs to be soldered).

 The PCB is preconfigured: the Gotek option (no SMD) and DF1 drive is selected.